wko27/wifi_wakeonlan/README.md

 # wifi_wakeonlan

-Do you want to use wakeonlan but got stuck since your desktop connects via wifi?
+##Do you want to use wakeonlan but got stuck since your desktop connects via wifi?

-Here's a solution which uses a raspberry pi to scan wifi network for phone, then sends a wakeonlan signal to your desktop via a wired connection to wake it up.
-Useful exercise in learning a bit of scripting and network configuration :D
+Here's a solution which uses a raspberry pi to scan the wifi network for the phone, then sends a wakeonlan signal to your desktop via a wired connection to wake it up.

 This is tested on:
 * Desktop running Windows 10